ラウトレッジ版 ギャスケル必携<br>The Routledge Companion to Elizabeth Gaskell (Routledge Literature Companions)

 The Routledge Companion to Elizabeth Gaskell brings together twenty-five chapters by emerging and established scholars that address Gaskell's works, networks, contexts, and legacies.
 Contributors draw on a range of approaches including ecocriticism, queer theory, and studies in emotion.
 Particular attention is paid to the intersections between race, class, gender and religion in Gaskell's fiction, as well as to the ongoing afterlife of her work in fiction, film, web-series, and fanfiction.

-The Companion is divided into three sections.
+The Companion is divided into three parts.
 The first, 'Texts', showcases innovative readings of individual works, including well-known and much-studied novels, the biography of Charlotte Brontë, and less-familiar texts such as shorter tales, non-fiction pieces, and letters.
-The second section, 'Themes', features chapters that connect Gaskell's novels, short fiction, journalism, and life writing in various combinations to present cutting-edge perspectives on the writer's oeuvre in relation to many cultural and literary concerns including the built environment, material and visual culture, abolition, and the rituals of mourning.
-The final section, 'Legacies', considers the reception of Gaskell's writings from the late nineteenth century to the present day, addressing their adaptation into multiple forms and media.
+The second part, 'Themes', features chapters that connect Gaskell's novels, short fiction, journalism, and life writing in various combinations to present cutting-edge perspectives on the writer's oeuvre in relation to many cultural and literary concerns including the built environment, material and visual culture, abolition, and the rituals of mourning.
+The final part, 'Legacies', considers the reception of Gaskell's writings from the late nineteenth century to the present day, addressing their adaptation into multiple forms and media.

-With its international and comprehensive scope, this volume offers an invaluable resource which attests that Gaskell continues to be a writer worthy of substantial critical attention, and signals new directions in Gaskell studies and Victorian studies more widely.
+With its international and comprehensive scope, this volume offers an invaluable resource which attests that Gaskell continues to be a writer worthy of substantial critical attention and signals new directions in Gaskell studies and Victorian studies more widely.

 Contents

 Introduction - Elizabeth Ludlow and Rebecca Styler; Part I: Texts; 1.
 Correspondence, Sociability, and Elizabeth Gaskell - Anne Longmuir; 2.
 Elizabeth Gaskell's Professional Writing Life - Joanne Shattock; 3.
-'Phantoms of the Past': Domestic Terror and Family Secrets in Elizabeth Gaskell's 'A Manchester Marriage', 'Lizzie Leigh' and A Dark Night's Work - Emma Liggins; 4.
+'Phantoms of the past': Domestic Terror and Family Secrets in Elizabeth Gaskell's 'A Manchester Marriage', 'Lizzie Leigh' and A Dark Night's Work - Emma Liggins; 4.
 Want, Famine and Faith: Elizabeth Gaskell's Historical Short Fiction - Sara Malton; 5.
 Sympathy, Grief and Contagious Emotions in Elizabeth Gaskell's Mary Barton - David McAllister; 6.
 Female Slapstick in Elizabeth Gaskell's Cranford: Bodies, Patriarchy, Agency - Louise Lee; 7.
 Women's Work and the Industrial Context in Elizabeth Gaskell's Fallen Woman Novel Ruth - Michelle Beth Chong; 8.
 The Social Lives of Books in Elizabeth Gaskell's North and South - Marcela Santos Brigida; 9.
 'Flawed masterpiece': Biography, Reviews and Elizabeth Gaskell's The Life of Charlotte Brontë - Claire O'Callaghan; 10.
 The Darwinian Landscape of Sylvia's Lovers: Elizabeth Gaskell's Novel of Struggle and Despair - Lauren Cameron; 11.
 Nurturing Science in Elizabeth Gaskell's Wives and Daughters - Tamara Wagner; Part II: Themes; 12.
 Architecture and the Built Environment: Heterogeneous Spaces and Semi-Permeable Thresholds in Elizabeth Gaskell's Writing - Ben Moore; 13.
 Getting '[be]wildered on the fells': Navigating Upland Ecologies in Elizabeth Gaskell's Cumbrian Tales - Anna Burton; 14.
 Queer Approaches to Elizabeth Gaskell's Fiction - Jessica Campbell; 15.
 Elizabeth Gaskell and Religion: The Time of the Kingdom of God - Elizabeth Ludlow; 16.
 Elizabeth Gaskell and Simplicity: The Aesthetics of Virtue and Class Prejudice - Jo Carruthers; 17.
 Elizabeth Gaskell and Material Culture: Mary Barton's Ragged Valentine - Monica F. Cohen; 18.
 Women's Empowerment in Elizabeth Gaskell's Pre-Raphaelite Reconfigurations - Sophia Andres; 19.
 Global Gaskell, Manchester and the Abolitionist Struggle - Ingrid Hanson; 20.
 Race, Patriarchy, and Empire in Gaskell's Accounts of Systemic Injustice beyond 'Manchester Life' - Maeve Adams; 21.
 Death, Dying, and the Rites of Mourning in Elizabeth Gaskell's Fiction - Josie Billington; Part III: Legacies; 22.
 Elizabeth Gaskell and the Victorian Stage - Julianne Smith; 23.
 Elizabeth Gaskell's Transatlantic Legacies: Margaret Hale's Daughters in Nineteenth-Century US Industrial Fiction - Rebecca Styler; 24.
 Elizabeth Gaskell's Cultural Reception: Illustration, Appropriation, and Fan Fiction - Thomas Recchio; 25.
 Transmedia Gaskell: Two Web Series Adaptations of Elizabeth Gaskell's North and South - Chris Louttit; Index

 最近チェックした商品